 WHERE TO STAY:

 With outdoor winter adventures, renowned museums, and dazzling seasonal events, Cooperstown is a homerun for everyone.
-Get comfy at the Holiday Inn Express & Suites Cooperstown where rates start at $119/night.
+Get comfy at the Holiday Inn Express & Suites Cooperstown where rates start at $115/night.

 COOPERSTOWN MUST-STOPS:

-Your first stop in the home of America’s favorite pastime has to be the National Baseball Hall of Fame ($28 for adults, $17 for kids), where you can learn about some of baseball's greatest.
-The Fenimore Art Museum ($15 for adults, 19 and under are free) houses one of the country's most comprehensive and exceptional collections of American folk and fine art as well as the Thaw Collection of American Indian Art.
+Your first stop in the home of America’s favorite pastime has to be the National Baseball Hall of Fame ($30 for adults, $21 for kids, children 6 and under are free), where you can learn about some of baseball's greatest.
 At Glimmerglass State Park, participate in winter activities including ice skating, snowshoeing, cross country skiing, and snow tubing (January-February, $5/person).
 Refuel at the Doubleday Cafe with something for the whole family or Brewery Ommegang with bar bites and Belgian-style ales.

 EVENTS: